iceberg988/iceberg988.github.io/_posts/2021-04-18-enable-ssh-passwordless.md

   - Linux/Kernel
 ---

+# Install sshpass package

-* Install sshpass package on the source server from which to enable ssh passwordless login to remote servers
+To install sshpass package on the source server from which to enable ssh passwordless login to remote servers:

 ```shell
 -bash-4.2# rpm -ivh sshpass-1.06-1.el7.x86_64.rpm
 ```

-* Enable ssh passworkless login to remote servers
+# Enable ssh passwordless login to remote servers

+To enable ssh passwordless login to a large amount of remote servers, we can use the following command to automate without needs of providing password for each server.

 ```shell
 -bash-4.2# for n in `seq 0 239`